Bedrock Integration with nOps Platform

 Configure Model Invocation Logs

-- In the Bedrock console, navigate to Settings in the left sidebar
+- In the Bedrock console, navigate to Settings under Configure and learn in the left sidebar

 -

-importantMake note of the CloudWatch log group name as you'll need it for the nOps integration setup.
+importantMake note of the S3 bucket and prefix as you'll need it for the nOps integration setup.

 -